Measure equivalence and coarse equivalence for unimodular locally compact groups: Introduction

 An important property of measure equivalence for discrete groups is the fact that all countably infinite, amenable discrete groups are pairwise measure equivalent, which follows from the work by Ornstein and Weiss in \cite{ornstein-weiss} as proven by Furman in \cite{furman-gromovs-measure-equivalence}.
-This means that measure equivalence can be considered as an equivalence relation that focuses on analytic rather than algebraic aspects of a group.
 As a consequence of Theorem \ref{thm:me-oe-soe} we deduce a similar result in the non-discrete setting.

 \begin{theoremletter}[Theorems \ref{thm:amenability-ME-invariant} and \ref{thm:amenable-groups-are-ME}] All non-compact, amenable, unimodular, locally compact, second countable groups are pairwise measure equivalent.
 Conversely, if $G$ and $H$ are measure equivalent, unimodular, locally compact, second countable groups and one of them is amenable then so is the other. \end{theoremletter}